troclaux/notes/golang.md

 - similar to python's dictionaries and javascript's objects
 - O(1) lookup
-- zero value of map is `nil`
 - maps can contain maps, also called nested maps
 - map keys can be of any type that is comparable
   - structs can be keys
     - `users := make(map[User]int)`

 - delete element from map: `delete(map1, key)`
-- checks if a key exists: `elem, ok := map1[key]`
+- checks if a map contains a key: `elem, ok := map1[key]`
   - if `key` is in `map1`, then `ok` is `true` and `elem` is the value as expected
   - if `key` is not in `map1`, then `ok` is `false` and `elem` is the zero value for the map's element type

 > [!NOTE]
-> maps return zero value when you try to access a value with a key that doesn't exist
+> when trying to access a value in a map using a key that doesn't exist, the map returns the "zero value" for that type
 > you don't need to initialize a new entry of a map in order to increment it

 ```go